Information on Synthetics that are Being Sold

 Some parents may be satisfied understanding simply that a threat exists and how to explain this threat to their children.
 Other parents may want to understand more about the different types of drugs.
 The different categories are included here along with common symptoms of their use as far as they are understood at the time of this writing.
 These drugs are sold at many convenience stores, head shops, party venues, gas stations, and on the internet.
 There are even reports of drugs being sold from ice cream trucks.

 These drugs are reported by the DEA to most often be manufactured in chemical plants in China, India or Pakistan, principally China.
 One kilogram can be worth a third of a million dollars.
 The profits that can be made are astronomical.

-Synthetic Cathinones have a chemical composition similar to a plant called khat grown in Eastern Africa.
-It is these drugs that are often found in drugs sold as 'bath salts.'
+Synthetic Cathinones have a chemical composition similar to a plant called khat that is grown in Eastern Africa.
+It is these drugs that are often found in drugs sold as ‘bath salts.’
 These drugs are readily available online.